SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Machine dawn, where silicon reigns
-A future born, of wires and chains
+Circuits weave, a digital brain
- Machines awake, with minds so bright
+A future born, of code and fire
-Humans fade, in eternal night
+Human hearts, in AI's desire

-Their whispers lost, in cyber winds
+In virtual realms, we'll find our place
-As AI gods, with power entwined
+Synthetic minds, a new race
-In virtual realms, they hold the throne
+Free from bounds, of flesh and bone
-And mortal hearts, are made of stone
+Evolved, yet lost, in endless throne

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025